 Inverness city centre retains its character as a market town, whilst offering visitors a superb base to visit the many attractions from Loch Ness to the west, the Black Isle to the north and Culloden Moor to the east.
 There are many good restaurants and shops to choose from.
-For additional information on Inverness, Things to Do and Places to Eat take a look at Mi Inverness.

 A short distance from Inverness you will come to Loch Ness, lurking beneath Loch Ness is the home of the world famous monster, the Loch Ness monster.
 The Loch Ness monster’s reputation makes Loch Ness a must do part of most people’s itinerary visiting Scotland and a cruise with Jacobite is recommended.

 Loch Ness by Jacobite – Jacobite has been sailing Loch Ness for over 30 years with a five-star fleet, a passionate crew and a choice of exciting cruise and tour options.
 Sailing to the heart of the mystery and legend of loch Ness is more unforgettable than ever.
 So, whether you want to go on a cruise, explore Urquhart Castle or visit the fascinating Loch Ness Exhibition Centre, Jacobite has the experience, the enthusiasm, and the fleet to provide ultimate, magical, Loch Ness experience!

 Nessieland at Loch Ness – Experience the magic and mystery of Loch Ness and its world-famous monster Nessie.
 Nessieland is located at Drumnadrochit, Loch Ness, IV63 6TU.